5G-ERA/middleware/docs/Tutorials/readme.md

 docker pull but5gera/noetic_client:1.2.0
 ```

 Check the external IP address of the pod with the netApp.
 This will be the input parameter to "NETAPP_ADDRESS".
-The port will stay the same: "5896".
+The port will be done one of the network application.

 Finally, include the camera topic in "INPUT_TOPIC".
 The command should look like:

 ```console